tidymodels/recipes/tests/testthat/_snaps/dummy.md

       recipes:::warn_new_levels(testing$x1, levels(training$x1))
     Condition
       Warning:
       !
-There are new levels in a factor: C
+There are new levels in a factor: `C`.

 ---